dheison0/sps/README.md

 # proxy-server

-A simple proxy server with support to HTTP and domain filter.
+A simple HTTP proxy server with support to domain filter.

 ## TODO

   - [x] Support to HTTP
   - [x] Support to HTTPS